BrendanHiggins/BrendanHiggins.github.io/src/posts/physical-games.md

 It is worth noting that multiplayer games manage to evade some of this.
 Sitting on voice chat with friends gets mentally categorized as "socializing" or catching up, which feels like a legitimate adult activity.
 Plus, when you are wasting time together, the guilt is shared.
 The more people in the lobby, the less selfish it feels to enjoy yourself.
 It is a diffusion of responsibility.

 Single-player games offer no such cover.
 I bought *Elden Ring*, but I've never installed it because I know I don't have the runway for a massive RPG.
 I bought *Red Dead Redemption 2*, *Hogwarts Legacy*, and the *Mass Effect Legendary Edition.*
 None of them ever installed.
 I could list a dozen more titles that fall under this pattern as well.
 It's a counter-intuitive problem.
 If someone asks me if I want to play one of those amazing titles, my immediate reaction is, "Yes!
 Absolutely, and I already own it!"
-But there they sit, untouched. ¯\_(ツ)_/¯
+But there they sit, untouched.

 Maybe I need to buy a STEAM Machine, set it up at the TV away from my desk, and reclaim a physical space reserved solely for gaming.
 Or maybe I just need to take responsibility for my own lack of free time, my own shifting priorities, and my inability to commit to a 60-hour RPG campaign without feeling guilty about it.

 Or maybe I am just rationalizing my ruined attention span after years of short-form internet consumption.
 Who knows?

-Either way, looking back through that CD binder was a good reminder of what it felt like to give a hobby your undivided attention.
+Either way, looking back through that binder of games was a good reminder of what it felt like to give a hobby your undivided attention.
 I probably won't start buying physical games again, especially since they are rapidly becoming [a thing of the past](https://www.npr.org/2026/07/26/nx-s1-5893491/sony-says-it-will-stop-producing-physical-discs-for-playstation-games), but I can certainly try to bring a little more of that old intentionality back into my gaming mindset.